gaspercode/SQL/README.md

-This is a place for samples of my SQL works!
+Samples of my SQL works